UW-CTRL/AA548-spr2024/bite-size-notes/week-1-a-discretization-numerical-integration-methods.md

 # Discretization: Numerical Integration Methods

+## Introduction

 Discrete-time systems are either inherently discrete (e.g. models of bank accounts, national economy growth models, population growth models, digital words) or they are obtained as a result of sampling (discretization) of continuous-time systems.

 **Discretization** of linear state space models is the process of transferring continuous differential equations into discrete difference equations, suitable for numerical computting.

 This process is important and is usually carried out as a first step towards making the model suitable for numerical evaluation and implementation on digital computers.

-At a high level, the process of making a continuous system discrete involves analytically taking the integral of a continous system over time or using numerical methods to estimate the integration. <ins> In these notes we will focus on two main numerical methods for discretization, Euler's method (first-order method) and Runge-Kutta method(fourth-order method).</ins> There are other numerical methods between Euler's first-order method and Runge-Kutta's fourth order method (and even higher order-methods) but these two methods are the most common building blocks to understand other order numerical methods.
+At a high level, the process of making a continuous system discrete involves analytically taking the integral of a continous system over time or using numerical methods to estimate the integration.
+There are other numerical methods between Euler's first-order method and Runge-Kutta's fourth order method (and even higher order-methods) but these two methods are the most common building blocks to understand other order numerical methods.

+## Objective

+In these notes we will focus on two main numerical methods for discretization, (1) Euler's method (first-order method) and (2) Runge-Kutta method(fourth-order method).

+These notes will:

+1. Provide a review of state space models and its notation
+2. Introduce Taylor Series Expansion - a concept that is used to derive these methods
+3. Define the two main numerical methods for discretization
+4. Show the mathematical formulation for each of the methods
+5. Provide Pros and Cons for each of the methods
+6. Provide short examples for each of the methods

+## Preliminaries

-## Preliminaries: State Space Model Review and Notation
+### 1a.
+State Space Model Review and Notation

 | System type                      | State-space model |
 | -------------------------------- | ----------------- |